Astronomy and Astrophysics

 Completion Requirements:

 This program is appropriate for students interested in a more flexible and diverse undergraduate program.
-It may be tailored to be a natural counterpart to a second major in Mathematics, Physics or Computer Science; students should consult the undergraduate chairs of Astronomy & Astrophysics and the respective departments for advice on course selection.
+It may be tailored to be a natural counterpart to a second major in Mathematics, Physics, Statistics, or Computer Science; students should consult the undergraduate chairs of Astronomy & Astrophysics and the respective departments for advice on course selection.

 (8.0 credits, including at least 2.0 credits at the 300+ level, and a 0.5 credit at the 400-level)